 Lady Gaga's 15 Best Songs: Critic's Picks

-Here are Billboard’s picks for the 15 best Lady Gaga songs, from her debut single up to her most recent album.
+Here are Billboard’s picks for the 15 best Lady Gaga songs, from her debut single up to her most recent smash.
 Peruse, debate, listen and enjoy.

 15. Lady Gaga, "You and I"

 Featuring Queen’s Brian May on guitar, “You and I” represents the most purposefully arena-rock moment of Gaga’s career -- there are multiple passages in the song that the pop star clearly designed with thousands of swaying arms in mind.
 Yet the Born This Way standout works because Gaga nails the whiskey-drenched mood, presenting an homage to classic rock while making a bid to add to the canon.

 An Artpop romp that was sadly never released as a single, “Manicure” is constructed as a get-over-your-man mantra that could work in a Broadway musical, and packs a manic chorus that begs for audience participation.
 In an era that many criticized as too convoluted, “Manicure” was Artpop’s most straightforward, delectable moment.

 13. Lady Gaga, "Monster"

 “He a-a-ate my heart,” Gaga intones on “Monster,” a devastating dance track about being attracted to the wrong guy over and over again without being able to break the cycle.
 Gaga’s vocal performance separates “Monster” from generic dance-pop: the way she sings “He’s a wolf in disguise/ But I can’t stop staring in those evil eyes” is more wounded than kitschy, and it works.